JordyHers-org/Times-up-flutter/README.md

-### The first version doesn't contain all the features.
+# The first version doesn't contain all the features.
 Some features have been hardcoded on purpose.
-In order to have the code, please approach the author.🔥
+In order to have the source code, please approach the author.🔥

 This version includes
 -  Location Tracking
 - App Usage